This thread has been bookmarked. Visit your bookmarked threads to review.

 I was skeptical at first but then met with them and was massively impressed by the brain power.
 I believe this is the answer to those buildings where fixing the whole system never seems to get done because of the investment.
 I think The Cozy is going to be a huge success.

 Why is this a better solution than a simple TRV?Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.